The Differences Between Stock & Forex Trading

 Which is Better?

-This question cannot be objectively answered as trading the financial market successfully depends not just on external factors like the markets and its major players but also the individual trader and his/her preference and knowledge base.
+This question cannot be objectively answered as trading the financial market success depends not just on external factors like the markets and its major players but also the individual trader and his/her preference and knowledge base and may also depend on whether the trader intends to invest on a short term or long term.
 Try both financial markets by dividing your available capital into two accounts.
-Remember, at the end of the day, whichever tou decide to trade, the most profitable trader is one who can masterfully manage risk.
+Remember, at the end of the day, whichever you decide to trade, the most profitable trader is one who can masterfully manage risk.